FRamalh0/movie-randomizer/README.md

 ```
 1. Download this repository (if you downloaded in ZIP format, you need to unpack it).

-2. Go to 'chrome://extensions' in your Google Chrome browser.
+2. Go to 'chrome://extensions' in your Google Chrome browser (or chromium based browser).

 3. Check the Developer mode checkbox in the top right-hand corner.